I-Dont-Remember/site/content/blog/personalize-your-development-environment-with-dotfiles.md

 There are a variety of fantastic tools to track dotfile history, syncing, and anything else you can think of at [https://dotfiles.github.io/](https://dotfiles.github.io/ "https://dotfiles.github.io/").

-⚠️ The only one I'd recommend out of the lot for a beginner is [Dotbot](https://github.com/anishathalye/dotbot), since it eschews most of the complexity of other dotfiles systems.
-No need to set up a complex syncing tool if you end up ignoring your dotfiles after you finish setting them up.
+> ⚠️ _The only one I'd recommend out of the list for a beginner is [Dotbot](https://github.com/anishathalye/dotbot), since it eschews most of the complexity of other dotfiles systems.
+No need to set up a complex syncing tool if you end up ignoring your dotfiles after you finish setting them up._

 ### Option B: Using a custom script